 What is recovery like?

-Recovery from a craniotomy will depend on the extent of the procedure performed.
-Typically, a 3-7 day hospital stay is required.
-A temporary urinary catheter may be draining your urine temporarily after the surgery.
+Recovery from a craniotomy will depend on the type of procedure you have had.
+Often, a 3-7 day hospital stay is needed.
+A temporary urinary catheter may be draining your urine after the surgery.

-You will be instructed on how to care for your surgical incisions and will be given any other instructions prior to leaving the hospital.
+You will be told how to care for your surgical incisions and will be given any other instructions before leaving the hospital.

-Your medical team will discuss with you the medications you will be taking, such as those for pain, blood clot, infection, constipation, seizure prevention and/or other conditions.
+Your medical team will teach you about the medications you will be taking, such as those for pain, blood clot, infection, constipation, and seizure prevention and/or other conditions.

 - Bathe as directed by your healthcare team.
 You may be asked to wash your hair daily.